 - What governance and management structures are in place within the school?
 Could the organisation of the school be enhanced to deliver on its core activities?
 Are synergies realised by the school in delivering on its mission? - Are key staff roles and office functions clearly understood and transparent to all faculty and staff within the school?
 Is there an effective staffing and financial plan, workload model, safety statement, a Gender Equality Action Plan, Risk Register etc. in place? - How effective are the school's committees?
-How does the school measure and evaluate the effectiveness of its committees and procedures and delegated authority? - How effective is the school's committee interactions with University, college and governing board (s) structures to deliver on the school's strategy? - Comment on the level of engagement by the school with relevant University policies, such as widening participation, equality, diversity & inclusion, sustainable development goals, health and safety, GDPR, human resources, performance management, promotion, FOI and data protection - How effective is the school budgetary process?
+How does the school measure and evaluate the effectiveness of its committees and procedures and delegated authority? - How effective is the school's committee interactions with University, college and governing board - (s) structures to deliver on the school's strategy/workplan? - Comment on the level of engagement by the school with relevant University policies, such as academic governance, Finance, widening participation, equality, diversity & inclusion, sustainability and sustainable development goals, health and safety, GDPR, human resources, performance management, promotion, FOI and data protection.
+How does the school socialise University Policies within the School's activity? - How effective is the school budgetary process?
 How are financial resources prioritised to meet the needs of the school?